LEGALLY REVIEWED BY:

 Callahan & Blaine

-Buying insurance for a vehicle can be complicated, particularly when we start looking at the definition of “stacked” versus “unstacked” auto insurance.
+Buying auto insurance coverage for a vehicle can be complicated, particularly when we start looking at the definition of “stacked” versus “unstacked” auto insurance.

 A stacked insurance plan is one in which an insurance policy can combine the uninsured and underinsured motorist coverage limits across multiple vehicles or policies in an effort to increase how much the insurer will pay for a claim.
 An unstacked insurance policy refers to coverage limits that are not combined across various policies or vehicles.